joinapply/frontend-assessment/README.md

-# Apply.io Frontend Technical Assessment
+# Apply's Frontend Technical Assessment

 ## Introduction
 Welcome to the next step of Apply's engineering interview process!
 You'll be asked to complete a code assessment in the stack we use internally for the frontend at Apply: TypeScript, Next.js, and tailwindcss.
 We've configured sensible repository defaults and boilerplate Frontend and Backend projects, so you can spend your time writing actual code, not configuration.